 At an early stage, one ADO project is usually enough.
 Split by service only when you have a real ownership boundary, not because the UI looks cleaner.
 A common starting point is:

-If you are still choosing between Azure DevOps, GitHub Actions, GitLab CI, CircleCI, or another platform, step back and compare the tradeoffs before committing your deployment process to one vendor.
-This breakdown of how to choose the right DevOps tools for your team can help you avoid selecting a tool only because one engineer used it at a previous company.
+If you are still deciding between Azure DevOps, GitHub Actions, GitLab CI, CircleCI, or another CI/CD platform, pause before you wire your entire release process into one vendor.
+Compare the things that will be hard to change later: identity model, secret handling, deployment approvals, cloud integrations, runner or agent management, auditability, and how easily developers can understand failed builds.
+This breakdown of how to choose the right DevOps tools for your team can help you avoid choosing a platform only because one engineer used it at a previous company.

 Set up projects, repos, and permissions with least privilege